molpopgen/fwdpy11/doc/pages/types.rst

     "w", "Fitness."
     "g", "Genetic value."
     "e", "Random component of trait value."
-    "label", "The index of this diploid in the population."
+    "geography", "The x,y,z location of the diploid.
+(Not used in 0.1.5)" "label", "The index of this diploid in the population."
     "deme", "The deme index of this diploid.
 New in 0.1.5."
     "sex", "The sex index of this diploid.
 New in 0.1.5."